Materials-Consortia/OPTIMADE/optimade.md

 ### <a name="h.6.2.9">6.2.9. species</a>

-* **Description**: Dictionary describing the species of the sites of this structure.
+* **Description**: A list describing the species of the sites of this structure.
 Species can be pure chemical elements, or virtual-crystal atoms representing a statistical occupation of a given site by multiple chemical elements.
 * **Requirements/Conventions**: